 - Veteran status

-- Whether claimed as a dependent for income tax purposes by a parent or any other individual for two years immediately preceding the request for residency classification.
+- Whether claimed as a dependent for income tax purposes by a parent or any other individual for one year immediately preceding the request for residency classification

 - Once established, residency for tuition purposes is not lost due only to the student's receipt of funds from a source outside Arizona

 - State in which motor vehicle is registered

 - Source of payment for the individual's auto insurance policies

 - Date of issuance and state issuing driver's license or state identification card